|

 - CALE:

-English nickname for Caleb, meaning
+Short form of English Caleb, meaning

 - CALEB:

-"Dog."
-Biblical name of one of the twelve spies sent into Israel by
+meaning "dog" or "rabid."
+In the bible, this is the name of one of the twelve spies sent into Israel by

 - CALIGULA:

-Julius Caesar Augustus
+Julius Cæsar Augustus

-Germanicus, third Roman Emperor.
-Roman historian
+Germanicus, third Roman Emperor, meaning "little

 Suetonius referred to him as a "monster."
 He